-7. Activities, Units/Modules and Methodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com Description Class Attendance (theory) [ON-SITE] Lectures CEO20 CG03 1.2 30 Υ N The teacher will focus on the topic and explain its fundamental contents.
-Computer room practice [ON-SITE] Practical or hands-on activities CEO20 CT02 0.48 12 Υ N It consists in the realization, in small groups, of practical exercises and simulations with specific software.
-Problem solving and/or case studies [ON-SITE] Problem solving and exercises CEO20 CG03 CT02 0.48 12 Υ N It will consist of the exposition of the works carried out in the practices.
-Progress test [ON-SITE] Assessment tests CEO20 CG03 0.16 4 Υ N They will consist of tests related to both theoretical aspects and practical application.
-Final test [ON-SITE] Assessment tests CEO20 CG03 CT02 0.08 2 Υ Υ It will deal with the whole subject evaluating its theoretical and practical aspects.
-Study and Exam Preparation [OFF-SITE] Self-study 3.6 90 N - Total: 150 Total credits of in-class work: 2.4 Total class time hours: 60 Total credits of out of class work: 3.6 Total hours of out of class work: 90
+7. Activities, Units/Modules and Methodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com Description Class Attendance (theory) [ON-SITE] Lectures CEO12 CG03 1.2 30 Υ l The teacher will focus on the topic and explain its fundamental contents.
+Computer room practice [ON-SITE] Practical or hands-on activities CEO12 CT02 0.48 12 Υ N It consists in the realization, in small groups, of practical exercises and simulations with specific software.
+Problem solving and/or case studies [ON-SITE] Problem solving and exercises CEO12 CG03 CT02 0.48 12 Υ N It will consist of the exposition of the works carried out in the practices.
+Final test [ON-SITE] Assessment tests CEO12 CG03 CT02 0.08 2 Υ Y It will deal with the whole subject evaluating its theoretical and practical aspects.
+Mid-term test [ON-SITE] Assessment tests CEO12 CG03 0.16 4 Υ N Study and Exam Preparation [OFF-SITE] Self-study 3.6 90 N - Total: 6 150 Total credits of in-class work: 2.4 Total class time hours: 60 Total credits of out of class work: 3.6 Total hours of out of class work: 90